-Alette Simmons-Jimenez's studio is filled with artwork constructed in several mediums, some finished, some in progress, and some that are permanently ongoing.
+Alette Simmons-Jimenez is an artist based in Miami with an interdisciplinary practice that includes video, assemblage, painting, design and object making, installation, and podcasting.
+In her studio, there's a profusion of ongoing work in several media.
 Evidence of "women's work" is everywhere, and instruments for cutting, sewing, or weaving abound.
-But, if you look to the side wall, you can see there’s obviously more to the story.
+But, if you look to a side wall, you can see there’s obviously more to the story.
 Its shelves and pegboards are full of tools for sawing, drilling, hammering, sanding, and polishing.

-Early on she was exposed to diverse cultural influences stretching from Italy, to Portugal, to Atlanta, New Orleans, the Dominican Republic, New York, Florida and more.
+Early on she was exposed to diverse cultural influences stretching from Italy and Germany, to Portugal, to Atlanta, then New Orleans, the Dominican Republic, New York, Florida and more.
 Works are built around this wide range and variety of experience - from a Grandmother's embroidered handkerchief to preformed concrete, and from gold leaf to woven rebar wire.
-Materials are a testament to time and place.
+She uses materials and artifacts as testaments to time and place.
 They are manipulated, deconstructed, then reassembled intermixing and collaborating in a visceral interpretation of identity and ethnicity.

 Sun, rain, curving sky .
 Mountain, oceans, leaf and stone .
 Star shine, moon glow .
 You're all that I can call my own - Maya Angelou